 label keep us concerned.
 We remain Neutral on the stock.

 focused on the discovery, development, and commercialization of

 drugs for diseases such as diabetes.
 In Jun 2014, the company's

-first product, Afrezza was approved for the improvement of glycemic
+only product, Afrezza was approved for the improvement of glycemic

 control in adults suffering from diabetes mellitus.
 The FDA has

 approved the drug for administration in diabetes patients before

 each meal or within 20 minutes after its commencement.